sheetalbongale/SQL-Alchemy-Challenge/README.md

 # Surfs Up!

+This challenge is done in 2 steps:
+- Step 1 - Climate Analysis and Exploration [hawaii_climate_analysis](hawaii_climate_analysis.ipynb)

+- Step 2 - Climate App using FLASK

 ![surfs-up.jpeg](Images/surfs-up.jpeg)

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.